Ancient Chinese coinage: Song dynasty

 Obverse and reverse of a Tian Xi Tong Bao coin.

 In 960, General Zhao Kuangyin had the throne thrust upon him by mutinous officers.
 He allowed the Later Zhou family to retire peacefully and established the Song dynasty.
-Coins were the main basis of the Song monetary system.
+Coins were the primary unit of account in the Song monetary system.
 Cloth had reverted to the status of a commodity.
 Aided by the exploitation of new copper mines, cash coins were produced on a large scale.
 By the Yuanfeng period (1078–1085), casting from 17 different mints produced over five million strings a year of bronze coins.
-Most mints produced 200,000 strings a year; the largest was named Shao Zhou and located in Guangdong, where there was a large copper mine.
+Most mints produced 200,000 strings per year; the largest, Shao Zhou, was located in Guangdong, where there was a large copper mine.
 It produced 800,000 strings a year.
-In 1019, the coinage alloy was set at copper 64%, lead 27%, tin 9%.
-This shows a reduction of nearly 20% in copper content compared with the Tang dynasty Kai Yuan coin.
+In 1019, the coinage alloy was set at 64% copper, 27% lead, and 9% tin.
+This indicates a nearly 20% reduction in copper content relative to the Tang dynasty Kai Yuan coin.

 With so much official coinage available, private coining was generally not a serious problem.
 Song coins were used over much of Asia, especially in Korea, Japan, Annam, and Indonesia.
-Hoards of Song coins are often found in these countries.
+Hordes of Song coins are often found in these countries.

 A wide variety of ordinary cash coin types was produced.
 The inscription was nearly always changed when the period title was changed.
 Seal, li, regular, running, and "grass" styles of writing were all used at various times.
-Many inscriptions were written by the ruling Emperor, which has resulted in some of the most admired and analysed calligraphy to be found on cash coins.
+Many inscriptions were written by the ruling Emperor, resulting in some of the most admired and analysed calligraphy on coins.
 In addition, inscriptions could use yuan bao (元寶) or tong bao (通寶), increasing the number of variations possible.
 Large coins which used zhong bao (重寶) were also issued in a variety of sizes and nominal denominations, usually devalued soon after issue.